wolfgangasdf/reftool5/README.md

 * Scalafx GUI Application framework: I couldn't find one (yet), so reftool contains its own GUI app framework with, e.g., buttons next to tabs (`Framework.scala`)
-* Reftool is mostly single-threaded except for PDF-import to keep the app responsive.
-This keeps the code very simple.

 ### License ###
 [MIT](http://opensource.org/licenses/MIT)